H\'an D\=an Xu\'e B\`u (Mimicry) or Q\=ing Ch\=u Y\'u L\'an (Mastery)? A Cognitive Perspective on Reasoning Distillation in Large Language Models: Introduction

-\begin{enumerate} \item \textbf{The \textit{Hán Dān Xué Bù} (Superficial Mimicry) Hypothesis}.\footnote{\textit{Hán dān xué bù} (\begin{CJK*}{UTF8}{gbsn}邯郸学步\end{CJK*}) is a Chinese idiom referring to someone who tries to blindly imitate the walking style of people in Handan, only to fail and forget their own original way of walking.
-In our context, it implies that student models might degrade their base capabilities while imperfectly mimicking the teacher.} Under this view, distillation induces what \citet{marton1976qualitative} term a ``surface approach'' to learning: the student acquires the ``form'' of reasoning (verbosity) without the ``function'' (dynamic resource allocation).
-The student learns to produce long sequences of tokens because the teacher does, but lacks the intrinsic mechanism to scale this effort according to problem difficulty.
+\begin{enumerate} \item \textbf{The \textit{Hán Dān Xué Bù} (Superficial Mimicry) Hypothesis}.\footnote{\textit{Hán dān xué bù} (\begin{CJK*}{UTF8}{gbsn}邯郸学步\end{CJK*}) refers to someone who blindly imitates the walking style of people in Handan, only to fail and forget their own.
+It implies that student models might degrade their base capabilities while imperfectly mimicking the teacher.} Distillation induces a ``surface approach'' to learning \citep{marton1976qualitative}: the student acquires the \textit{form} of reasoning (verbosity) without the \textit{function} (dynamic resource allocation).

-\item \textbf{The \textit{Qīng Chū Yú Lán} (Functional Mastery) Hypothesis}.\footnote{\textit{Qīng chū yú lán} (\begin{CJK*}{UTF8}{gbsn}青出于蓝\end{CJK*}) translates to ``indigo blue is extracted from the indigo plant but is bluer than it,'' describing a student who surpasses their teacher.
-Here, it suggests that distillation allows students to achieve comparable reasoning depth with greater efficiency.} Alternatively, the student may successfully compress the teacher's reasoning policy, maintaining or even improving the alignment with human cognitive costs relative to its model size. \end{enumerate}
+\item \textbf{The \textit{Qīng Chū Yú Lán} (Functional Mastery) Hypothesis}.\footnote{\textit{Qīng chū yú lán} (\begin{CJK*}{UTF8}{gbsn}青出于蓝\end{CJK*}) means ``indigo blue is extracted from the indigo plant but is bluer than it,'' describing a student who surpasses their teacher.} Alternatively, the student may successfully compress the teacher's reasoning policy, maintaining or improving alignment with human cognitive costs relative to its size. \end{enumerate}

-We tested these hypotheses by benchmarking 14 models—including the DeepSeek-R1 teacher \citep{guo2025deepseek}, six distilled variants (Qwen/Llama backbones), and their specific Instruct-tuned base models—against human reaction times across six reasoning tasks adapted from \citet{devarda2025cost}.

-Our findings provide strong empirical support for the \textbf{\textit{Hán Dān Xué Bù} (Mimicry)} hypothesis.
-We show that while the teacher model closely mirrors human processing times ($\bar{r} = 0.640$), distillation significantly degrades this alignment.
-Quantitative profiling reveals that student models succumb to a \textbf{``Linear Inflation Law''}: rather than dynamically allocating cognitive resources, they mechanically multiply the length of their base outputs by a fixed factor regardless of problem difficulty.
-This suggests that distillation acts as a ``verbosity multiplier,'' effectively decoupling computational cost from cognitive demand.
-Our work thus delineates the boundary conditions of the findings in \citet{devarda2025cost}: alignment with human cognition appears to be an emergent property of reinforcement learning, which is lost during the superficial imitation of supervised distillation.
+We test these hypotheses by benchmarking 14 models---the DeepSeek-R1 teacher \citep{guo2025deepseek}, six distilled variants (Qwen/Llama backbones), and their Instruct-tuned counterparts---against human reaction times across six reasoning tasks adapted from \citet{devarda2025cost}.
+Our results support the \textit{Mimicry} hypothesis and identify a ``Linear Inflation Law'' under which students apply a fixed verbosity multiplier to their base outputs, decoupling computational cost from cognitive demand.
+Alignment with human cognition thus appears to be an emergent property of reinforcement learning, lost under the superficial imitation of supervised distillation.